Taking the GRE at home proves to be a stress-free experience

 Jill received her scores right as the test ended and achieved her highest score yet: a perfect score on the Verbal section and close to perfect on the Quantitative section.
 The At Home GRE test allowed her to take the test on the schedule she had planned out well before the pandemic.

-If you are currently unemployed or have a lighter schedule at work because of the lockdown measures, taking the At Home GRE could be a good option.
+Taking the At Home GRE could be a good option.
 If you don’t have roommates or siblings screaming in the corridors or canines scratching at your door, you might find the experience less stressful than going to a crowded center and taking it with a dozen other stressed-out test takers.
 More details on the At Home GRE can be found here.

 On the more recently released practice tests (the ones you have to pay for) and on the in-center tests our students have taken in the past couple of years, the GRE now includes statistical concepts such as box and whisker plots, standard deviation, and probability.
 If you want a high score, please remember to work on those!